 5. Stripe on stripe on stripe

 Not a fan of bold prints?
-Dabble your toes into subtle patterns that looks almost like a neutral: Stripes!
+Dip your toes in subtle patterns that almost look like neutrals: Stripes.
 Mix in more colored lines, and voila!
 You'll look just as chic as Mikka Padua.

 6. Carry-on print